bvbohnen/X3_Customizer/README.md

  * Standardize_Ship_Tunings

       Standardize max engine or rudder tuning amounts across all ships.
 Eg. instead of scouts having 25 and carriers having 5 engine runings, both will have some fixed number.
 Maximum ship speed and turn rate is kept constant, but minimum will change.
 If applied to an existing save, existing ships may end up overtuned; this is recommended primarily for new games, pending inclusion of a modification script which can recap ships to max tunings.
 Ships with 0 tunings will remain unedited.

 ***

+Sound Transforms:

+ * Remove_Combat_Beep

+      Removes the beep that plays when entering combat.

+ * Remove_Sound

+      Removes a sound by writing an empty file in its place, based on the sound's id.
+If a non-empty file is already present in the 's' folder, it will be backed up.

+***